 were recorded by Grammy Award winner Norman Dayron in December 1963.
 A remastered CD of this session, "Match Play,"

-Between 1965 and 1971, he pursued a doctorate in Chinese history at Harvard; married Pei-hsin Chia 賈培新 (1967), an IT specialist at New York Life, John Hancock and Rubbermaid; A&R-ed in Boston the recording of "A Tribute to Martin Luther King" (1968), written by Muddy Waters and sung and played by Otis Spann; and began a teaching career in Chinese studies at the College of Wooster in Ohio (1971), where he is the Michael O. Fisher Professor of History.
+Between 1965 and 1971, he pursued a doctorate in Chinese history at Harvard; married Pei-hsin Chia 賈培新 (1967), an IT specialist at New York Life, John Hancock and Rubbermaid; in 1968 in Boston A&R-ed the recording of "A Tribute to Martin Luther King," written by Muddy Waters and sung and played by pianist Otis Spann; and began a teaching career in Chinese history at the College of Wooster in Ohio (1971), where he is the Michael O. Fisher Professor of History.
 He has written two books, several articles in journals, and chapters in edited volumes on early modern Chinese intellectual history and U.S.-China relations, and he has studied, lectured and done research in China and Taiwan.

 Beginning in 1973, he played banjo and guitar in northeast Ohio as a member of the Bluegrass Express (Bob Brooks, mandolin; Paul Suttle, banjo; Sandi Suttle, bass).
 The group played at the College of Wooster Bluegrass Festival in 1978, opening for Earl Taylor and the Stoney Mountain Boys; the Whispering Hills Bluegrass Festival in 1980, opening for Jim and Jesse and the Virginia Boys; and the 2001 Kidron Folk Festival, with fiddler Adrian Lo, as the Bluegrass Reunion, among many gigs over the past 25 years.